 “If you’re not thinking about the mental fitness of your colleagues and teams, you need to be.
 We’re in the midst of a mental health crisis that’s taking a direct toll on our collective productivity and performance — but with the right approach, you can ignite positive change,” says Shirzad Chamine, founder and CEO of Positive Intelligence.

-The e-book, Your Employees Are Not Okay: The Current Impact of Poor Mental Health in the Workplace, shines a light on what’s behind the current crisis and what your team can do to improve mental fitness across a diverse workforce.
+The e-book Your Employees Are Not Okay: The Current Impact of Poor Mental Health in the Workplace illuminates the current crisis and what your team can do to improve mental fitness across a diverse workforce.

 To learn more about the state of mental health in the workplace, download the free e-book.